- On April 3, 2019

 Remember, even though baby teeth will eventually fall out, they still must be maintained properly as they help the permanent teeth to come in.
 In addition, if cavities are left untreated, they can lead to difficulty chewing, infection and further pain.
 The average age that children finally lose their last baby tooth is at age 12.

-In cases of advanced tooth decay with excessive pain or gum issues, pediatric dentists may recommend removing the baby tooth completely.
-Nitrous Oxide (aka laughing gas) is usually offered for young patients in order to reduce any anxiety during cavity filling or tooth extraction.
+In cases of advanced tooth decay with excessive pain or gum issues, pediatric dentists may recommend removing the baby tooth completely. conscious sedation (aka laughing gas) is usually offered for young patients in order to reduce any anxiety during cavity filling or tooth extraction.